Change Password

 Overview

-The Leiden is a community detection algorithm designed to maximize the modularity.
-It was developed to address potential issues of the popular Louvain algorithm, which can sometimes produce internally poorly connected or even disconnected communities.
-Meanwhile, the Leiden algorithm is faster than Louvain.
-This algorithm is named after Leiden, the city where its authors developed it.
+The Leiden algorithm is a community detection method designed to optimize modularity while addressing some of the limitations of the widely used Louvain algorithm.
+Unlike Louvain, which may produce poorly connected or even disconnected communities, Leiden guarantees well-connected communities.
+Additionally, the Leiden algorithm is faster.
+It is named after the city of Leiden, where it was developed.

 References: